Jury convicts two aides of New York City mayoral hopeful

 Bharara brought two separate corruption cases against New York politicians last month, accusing some of selling their votes and another of trying to bribe his way onto the ballot for mayor.
 Those cases have yet to come to trial.

 Liu, the city’s comptroller, was not charged and denied knowledge of any wrongdoing.
-After the verdicts he issued a statement saying he was “deeply saddened by the verdict,” and in which he spoke well of Hou but neglected to mention Pan.
+After the verdicts he issued a statement in which he spoke well of Hou but neglected to mention Pan.

 After one day of deliberations, the jury convicted Pan of conspiracy to commit wire fraud and attempted wire fraud, each charge carrying a maximum sentence of 20 years in prison.